mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 If you have `to` and `sym` you also get `from :: IsEq a b -> b -> a`.

+From all of this, we can recover our original `IsEq a Word -> Word -> a` and `IsEq a Word -> a -> Word` functions, saving us from having to put two functions.

-Your language of choice might have this.
+Your language of choice might already have this `IsEq`.
 But one of the more interesting ways to me is Leibniz equality (discussed a lot in [this Ryan Scott post][ryanglscott]), which works in languages with higher-kinded polymorphism.
 Leibniz quality in languages with higher-kinded polymorphism means that `a` and `b` are equal if `forall p. p a -> p b`: any property of `a` is also true of